Mentorship Programs

 Program managers play an important role in helping mentors and mentees build strong relationships.
 If there’s a mismatch between pairs, program managers need to quickly accommodate a switch.
 A worst-case scenario is that an employee suffers through an incompatible match without speaking up.

-Program managers can use automatching software to guarantee that every pair is relevant and meaningful.
+Program managers can use mentor matching software to ensure that every pair is relevant and meaningful.
 Pairing algorithms like what we have at Together take into account employees' tenure, skills, goals, and preferences to match them with a hyper-relevant mentor.

 Using pairing software also saves program administrators a lot of time.
 As one program administrator shared,